Eaglw/Chemical_Engineering/Structure Engineering/0. anki/Question for solving methods.md

 ### convenction for internal characteristic of solicitations?
 ![[Helper/media/Internal characteristics of solicitations.png]]
+N is positive for traction
+V is positive if it creates a clockwise moment
+M is positive if it tends the lower fibes
 ID: 1713347600901

 ### expression of the indefinite equations of equilibrium? when can they be applied?